• Home

 Another way to keep the paint can rim clean:

-If you are going to dip into the can:
+If you are going to dip the brush into the paint can:

 • You can buy wire scrapers that fit over a paint can to use to wipe some of the paint off of a brush after you dip it into the paint.
 You can buy these at the paint store.
 I like to use large rubber bands to do the same thing.
 I save all the rubber bands I get.
 Many of the large ones came to me via the mailman when he bundles my mail together.
 To use, simply place the rubber band over the can and wipe your brush across it.
 This keeps excess paint from getting into the rim.